donbr/strwythura/graphrag_readme.md

 ![data inference](https://github.com/donbr/cdl2024_masterclass/blob/main/arch.2.png?raw=true)

-## Sequence Diagram
+## Sequence Diagram - covering the current `strwythura` (structure) repo

 - initial version:  largely based on `demo.py` functions
+- repo captures a tangible example of leveraging a combination of embedding models, open source models (GLiNER) and a vector store (LanceDB) for improved entity recognition and relationship extraction
+- Paco's video (and the diagrams) also call out that in real-world use cases
-- what isn't clear based on the code at least is the use of Word2Vec embeddings over and above the other embedding models
+- what wasn't clear based on the code is the use of Word2Vec embeddings over and above the other embedding models
+- what helped me start to reverse architect and understand the flow better was Prefect.
+  - [graphrag_demo.py](./graphrag_demo.py) is my simple update to [Paco's initial python code](./demo.py)
+  - I used Prefect function decorators based on the existing structure, but I think there are some great opportunities to make minor modifications to build a more effective and resilient dataflow.

 ```mermaid
 sequenceDiagram